Candied Hazelnuts

 Instructions

-- Preheat your oven to 350 degrees Fahrenheit.
+- Place an oven rack in the bottom half and preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Mix the brown sugar, cinnamon, and salt in a small bowl.½ cup brown sugar, 1 teaspoon cinnamon, ½ teaspoon salt

 - In a medium-sized bowl, whisk the egg white until it's frothy.1 large egg white